IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 As shown in figure 1, multiple Storage Protect instances run in a single Storage Scale storage cluster.
 Storage Scale provides highly available and scalable file systems that are used by all Storage Protect instances.
 Each Storage Protect instance includes a database for metadata and storage pools for backup data.
 Multiple file systems are configured in Storage Scale for different types of Storage Protect data and metadata.
 For example, there is a file system for the Storage Protect database, one for the database logs, one for the storage pools and one for the instance itself.
 Within the file system each Storage Protect instance has its own fileset.
 This allows to create and restore consistent immutable snapshots per Storage Protect instance.

 The `isnap-scripts` provided by the project run on the cluster nodes that host the Storage Protect instances in the storage cluster.
 In this topology the `isnap-scripts` can use the Storage Scale CLI or REST API to manage consistent immutable snapshots.
-When using the CLI, then immutable snapshots are restored in an automated manner.
-When the REST API is used, then the restore of immutable snapshots is executed in a manual way (see section [Restore safeguarded copy](#Restore-safeguarded-copy) for more details).
+When using the CLI, then immutable snapshots can be restored manually or automated.
+Manual restore means that the restore script prints restore instruction on the console and the user must confirm these.
+Automated restore means that the snapshots are restored automatically without interactions on the console.
+When the REST API is used, then the restore of immutable snapshots is always done manually (see section [Restore safeguarded copy](#Restore-safeguarded-copy) for more details).

 In the second topology - shown in figure 2 - the Storage Protect instances run in a separate Storage Scale cluster (remote cluster).
 The storage for all data of the Storage Protect instances is provided by a storage cluster.